 CONCLUSION Given that DEAP serves 100% Native Americans students, we receive a variety of funds to create programs focussed in culture.
 However, more funding is needed to adequately meet the needs of all students.
 The majority of the funds from all sources are utilized to pay teachers, Native language teachers, and to contract with cultural specialists.
-Other remaining funds are used for educational field trips to visit sites and topics taught as primary sources, to recognize student achievement, and materials and supplies for classrooms and activities.
+For the 2020-2021, school year, DEAP a large chunk of the grant to construct a Diné hogan.
+This culturally responsive learning space allowed students to engage in Indigenous architecture and engineering as well as Navajo story telling.
+The space will serve as the location for future cultural activities.

 ACTION PLAN DEAP has not yet applied for Impact Aid or JOM funding.
-As a result, DEAP is missing out o key resources to enhance our programs for student cultural awareness and development.
+As a result, DEAP is missing out on key resources to enhance our programs for student cultural awareness and development.
 DEAP will work to identify pathways and process to access these funds.